Hot Air Ballooning Over Inle Lake: Better than Bagan?

 Curious about an adventure to The Golden Land focused on food, festivals and photography?

-Compared to Bagan, hot air ballooning at Inle Lake isn't as big of a deal, or at least as high profile.
+Comparing Inle Lake to Bagan, some simple differences emerge.
+Hot air ballooning at Inle Lake isn't as big of a deal, or at least as high profile.
 While most mornings from mid-Oct through March you can see upwards of 20 hot air balloons flying across the Bagan plains, at Inle Lake, you might see one... and at most 3.
 And when you consider the size of the lake, and the valley surrounding it, watching (or photographing) the balloons from below is hardly the spectacle from below... but much like in Bagan, the view from above gives you a whole new perspective on the landscape.

 I'll give you my experience with a hot air balloon flight over Inle, as well as let you know when you can fly, how much it costs, and whether or not it's better than Bagan.
 (Read about my experience ballooning over Bagan here)